haroohie-club/Wiinject/README.md

 ### Writing C

 For each ASM file, you may also provide a companion C file to compile and inject methods which may then be called from the ASM.
-In order to use this functionality, you must install [devkitPro](https://devkitpro.org/wiki/Getting_Started) and provide Wiinject with the path to the devkitPro installation (e.g. C:\devkitPro or /opt/devkitpro).
+In order to use this functionality, you must install [devkitPro](https://devkitpro.org/wiki/Getting_Started) and provide Wiinject with the path to the devkitPro installation (e.g. C:\devkitPro).

 Injected C methods are called from the ASM via `bl =method_name`.
 The assembly function caller will need to handle stack manipulation and inputs itself.
 Generally, you can expect a compiled C method to accept inputs sequentially starting with `r3` and to place its return value in `r3`.
 However, in order to verify this, you can use the `--emit-c` flag while